jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).406.png)

-You can also take away the object line completely by assigning Nothing as the symbol’s object, or *anulling* the line:
+You can also take away the object line completely by assigning Nothing as the symbol’s object, or *annulling* the line:

 *Change:*